The best cottage gardens look like they planted themselves. They didn’t, of course. But the design principles they follow are simple.

 English gardener Gertrude Jekyll (1843–1932) is the patron saint of modern cottage gardens, having popularized the informal, blowsy herbaceous borders we associate with country houses (in England) and picket fences (in the US).

 In reaction to the fussy, formal plantings the Victorians championed, she advocated a more natural look, with plants arranged by color, height, and flowering season.
-For more of Jekyll’s ideas and advice, see Gertrude Jekyll and the Country House Garden ($32.22 from Amazon).
+For more of Jekyll’s ideas and advice, see Gertrude Jekyll and the Country House Garden ($88.79 from Amazon; prices vary based on availability).

 To create the quintessential cottage garden, plant flowers at the edge of garden beds and allow them to spill over onto paths.
 Bonus points for fragrant flowers that brush against visitors’ ankles as they pass by.